 Universal Proxy Cards

 CII believes shareowners should vote their shares with a proxy card showing all director nominees.

-"Universal" proxy cards solve this problem by listing all duly nominated board candidates, allowing shareowners vote for the precise combination of nominees they wish to represent them on corporate boards.
-This is vitally important in proxy contests, when board seats (and in some cases, board control) are at stake.
-Universal proxy cards make for a fairer, less cumbersome voting process.
+"Universal" proxy cards solve this problem by listing all duly nominated board candidates, allowing shareowners vote for the precise combination of nominees they wish to represent them.* That precision is vitally important in proxy contests, when board seats (and in some cases, board control) are at stake.

 As shown in the graph (click to enlarge), contested elections are exceedingly rare in the United States.
-Based on recent contests going to a vote in the Russell 3000 index, the SEC's proposed rule would have no impact on 99.4 percent of director elections.
+Based on recent contests going to a vote in the Russell 3000 index, the SEC's proposed rule would have no impact on 99% of director elections.

 The SEC’s 1992 “short slate” rule provides a carve-out from the consent requirement when a shareowner nominates candidates representing a minority of the board.
 In such cases, dissidents can list their preferred combination of shareowner and management nominees.
 But the short slate rule does not provide shareowners full “mix and match” capability.
 The rule proposed by the SEC in 2016 would correct this deficiency.

 |Resources & Advocacy|

 |CII corporate governance policy on universal proxy cards|